Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 Using muriatic acid with a vinyl liner

-If you have a vinyl-lined pool, you should use muriatic acid sparingly, as there is a possibility it may affect the liner, particularly if you have a patterned liner.
+If you have a vinyl-lined pool, you should use muriatic acid sparingly, as it may affect the liner, particularly if it is patterned.

 Using dry acid vs muriatic acid